tpersp/EchoMosaic/IDEAS.md

 ## Active Ideas
 - [ ] Stream real-time update logs via Socket.IO instead of the current client-side animation.
-- [ ] "Slideshow sync": sync transitions across all streams (for example, they all change every 10 seconds together) to prevent random offsets when multiple screens are visible at once.
-- [ ] Low-bandwidth mode: automatically reduce image resolution and caching behaviour for remote access.
-- [ ] Add server-side rendering as an option so everyone who opens the site sees the same frame at the same time.
-This should be controlled at the group level (a single-stream group covers the one-off case).
 - [ ] Add system monitoring to surface CPU usage, memory usage (used/max), GPU usage (if available), storage available for media, and other useful info.
 - [x] Implement a better rollback feature that lets admins mark a restore point so the server can always roll back to a known good state on demand.